simonw/datasette-cluster-map/README.md

     }
 }
 ```
+If your tile server provides retina tiles, add `"detectRetina": true` to `tile_layer_options` to enable them.

 The [Leaflet Providers preview list](https://leaflet-extras.github.io/leaflet-providers/preview/index.html) has details of many other tile layers you can use.

 ## Custom marker popups